What happens to your pension when you die

 Nominate someone to receive the death grant

-You can tell us who you would like to receive the death grant by making a nomination on My Pension Online or by completing an expression of wish form (PDF, 565KB).
+You can tell us who you would like to receive the death grant by making a nomination on My Pension Online or by completing an Expression of Wish form (PDF, 565KB).
 You can nominate more than one person, allocating a percentage to each.

-In some cases we may not be able to pay the death grant to the nominated person or organisation.
+In some cases, we may not be able to pay the death grant to the nominated person(s) or charity.
 This could be because:

-- the nominated person has died
+- the nominated person(s) has died

 - the chosen charity is now defunct